 - 2 large hard-boiled eggs chopped (optional)

-Place potatoes in a large pot with enough water to cover by several inches.
+- To make the best potato salad with mayo, place potatoes in a large pot with enough water to cover by at least 1-2 inches.
 Bring to a boil over high heat, add a good pinch of salt, and reduce heat to medium-low.

-In a separate large bowl, combine mayonnaise, lime juice, garlic, grated onion, chopped olives (green olives are usually used in this dish although I used Kalamata olives for mine), mint, cilantro (or parsley), green onions, salt and pepper to taste.
-Only if desired, combine the chopped hard-boiled eggs (in this case, stir in an additional 1/4 cup of mayo into the mixture).
+- Meanwhile, in a separate large bowl combine mayonnaise, salt and pepper to taste, lime juice, garlic, grated onion, chopped olives (green olives are usually used in this dish although I used Kalamata olives for mine), mint, cilantro (or parsley), and green onions.
+If desired, combine the chopped hard-boiled eggs (in this case, stir in an additional ¼ cup of mayo into the mixture).